TensorProjection Layer: A Tensor-Based Dimension Reduction Method in Deep Neural Networks: Introduction

 \section{Introduction}

-In convolutional neural networks, pooling layers are widely used to summarize the output image from the previous convolutional layer.
-We may consider that pooling layers are used to reduce the dimensionality of the output images from convolutional layers.
-The purpose of our research is to study an alternative dimensionality reduction layer which takes the place of pooling layers.
+In convolutional neural networks, pooling layers are widely used to summarize the feature data extracted from convolutional layers, reducing unnecessary noise and improving robustness to translation \cite{Dominik2010}.
+Additionally, by reducing the dimension of the feature data, pooling layers help decrease the number of parameters in fully connected layers, contributing to more stable learning and preventing overfitting.
+This article introduces an alternative dimension reduction method, called the TensorProjection layer, which can serve as a potential replacement for pooling layers or other downsampling techniques.